nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 ### True Positive metrics
 Here we define metrics for a set of true positives (TP) that measure translation / scale / orientation / velocity and attribute errors.
-All TP metrics are calculated using d = 2m center distance during matching, and they are all designed to be positive scalars.
+All TP metrics are calculated using a threshold of 2m center distance during matching, and they are all designed to be positive scalars.

-Matching and scoring happen independently per class and each metric is the average of the cumulative mean at each achieved recall levels above 10%.
-If 10% recall is not achieved for a particular class, all TP errors for that class is set to 1.
-The following TP errors are defined
+Matching and scoring happen independently per class and each metric is the average of the cumulative mean at each achieved recall level above 10%.
+If 10% recall is not achieved for a particular class, all TP errors for that class are set to 1.
+We define the following TP errors:
 * **Average Translation Error (ATE)**: Euclidean center distance in 2D in meters.
 * **Average Scale Error (ASE)**: Calculated as *1 - IOU* after aligning centers and orientation.
 * **Average Orientation Error (AOE)**: Smallest yaw angle difference between prediction and ground-truth in radians.
 Orientation error is evaluated at 360 degree for all classes except barriers where it is only evaluated at 180 degrees.
 Orientation errors for cones are ignored.